 Director of Sustainability and Certificate Instructor

 “Loyola is committed to doing the right thing . . . we see climate action as our responsibility as educators.
 Sustainability goes beyond just infrastructure changes, but also academics and culture.”

 “I was hesitant to join an environmental science program without having a strong background in this field.
 However, the curriculum in this program is designed for people from a myriad of backgrounds and now I have the confidence that I can bring relevant knowledge and experience to my job and make an impact immediately.”

 Director of Graduate and Certificate Programs and Certificate Instructor

 "Environmental laws and policies touch so many areas beyond the courtroom.
 If you want to understand social environmental justice, you have to understand the impacts of environmental policies."

-What academic or professional background do I need for the IES Certificate Programs?
+What academic or professional background do I need for the SES Certificate Programs?